 But that’s not how it is for everyone.
 For those who do not enjoy the process of designing something, they’d rather pay a little money to get a template instead.
 This way they can just customize a pre-designed template, and get a unique product in their hands in minutes.

-Now, let’s assume you’re looking for some Instagram templates for your business and you want a set of templates with a consistent style.
+Let’s assume you’re looking for some Instagram templates for your business and you want a set of templates with a consistent style.
 Now what?
-You won’t get that in Canva’s template library, would you?
+You won’t get that in Canva’s template library because they have one-off designs, not bundles.
 In contrast, we — Canva template sellers — who sell on our own platforms or third-party marketplaces like Etsy or Creative Market, do not sell one-off templates.
 We sell packages.
 An Instagram Canva template package may have 20 or 30 or more templates that are similar in style and design, and if someone purchases a bundle like that, they’re pretty much set for a long time.
 It’s good for their branding and adds consistency to their feed.

 But there are so many people selling Canva templates now; isn’t the market saturated?

 Having a healthy amount of competition isn’t a bad thing.
-At least not in this case.
-On one hand, a lot of people are selling Canva templates because there’s just a lot of demand for it.
+On one hand, a lot of people are selling Canva templates because there’s a lot of demand for it.
 If anything, this is good news!
 You won’t have to try too hard to find customers.
-And on the other hand, with the way Canva is growing, regardless of how many people are selling Canva templates, there are way more people looking to purchase Canva templates.
+On the other hand, with the way Canva is growing, regardless of how many people are selling Canva templates, there are way more people looking to purchase Canva templates.
 So the demand is still on the growing trend.

 So, who buys Canva templates, again?

-That’s right, all businesses need graphics.
+That’s right, all businesses need graphics and documents.
 Whether it’s Apple or Microsoft or the dog-walker who lives next door or your kid’s kindergarten teacher.
 Now, sure, Apple or Microsoft will likely not be your customers, but the dog-walker?
 Or the teacher?
 They could definitely use some Canva templates!

-Here’s a list of potential customers that would love some customizable and relatively cheap Canva templates:
+Here’s a list of potential customers who would love some customizable and relatively cheap Canva templates:

 - bloggers and content creators